Skip to main content

 Step 1: Remove the source.

-If you can figure out what your bird is afraid of, taking it away is the first step.
+If you can figure out what your bird is afraid of, getting rid of it is the first step.
 This may also mean moving your bird away from a window if the fear source is currently outside.

 Step 2: Introduce new things gradually.